royerlab/dexp/docs/source/how_to_guides/processing_multi_view.md

 $ napari demo_4views_fused_deconv.zarr
 ```

-And the command line history reports what operations where to produce it:
+And the command line history reports what operations were used to produce it:

 ```
 $ dexp info demo_4views_fused_deconv.zarr